 - 1. You are responsible for maintaining the marks placed by member utility companies at your site. - 2.
 Hold a pre-construction meeting before you start the excavation.
 Walk all employees through the site and note the location of all utility markings.
 Notify Dig Safe of any utility structures with no markings around it, or if anything 'just doesn't seem right.' - 3.
 Pay special attention to any changes in direction that the underground facilities take. - 4.
-If your excavation causes the removal or disturbance of themarkings, establish offset marks in order to maintain a reference point for those underground facilities, or call 811 to request a re-mark. - 5.
+If your excavation causes the removal or disturbance of the markings, establish offset marks in order to maintain a reference point for those underground facilities. - 5.
 Make sure that everyone involved in your excavation is aware of any offsets that have been established, any marks that have been compromised, or any other information regarding facility locations. - 6.
 Don't put spoil piles over markings.
 Avoid driving machinery over stakes and flags.
 Paved areas should be swept periodically so that painted marks remain visible. - 7.
-Refer to "Laws at a Glance" on page 27 for advance notice requirements for re-mark requests. - 8.
+If marks have faded or been compromised to the point where proper and safe excavation is no longer possible, contact Dig Safe to request a re-mark.
+Refer to the "Laws at a Glance" section on page 24 for advance notice requirements for re-mark requests. - 8.
 If you refresh the markings at the site, make sure that you use the uniform color code and identification letters to avoid any confusion.
-(See the Color Code for Utility Marks on the back of this manual).
+(See the Color Coding System on the back of this manual).